AARP Smart Driver Course

 Mountain View Baptist Church

 We would like to invite you to discover what God’s plan and purpose is for your life.
 The Bible contains all of the answers for life’s questions.
 Come and join us this Sunday for our adult Bible study and graded Sunday School which starts at 9:45 a.m.
 Our worship service begins at 11 a.m.
 We also have a Bible study time each Sunday at 6 p.m.
 We meet on Wednesdays at 7 p.m. for prayer time.
 Bring your needs and let us pray together for God’s help.
 Mountain View Baptist Church meets at the Eastgate Plaza in Grantsville, Suite 2C.
 Join us.

 Stansbury Park Baptist Church

-Please join us each Sunday morning at 10 a.m. for worship and Bible study at the Stansbury Park Clubhouse (located next to the swimming pool).
-Colossians and 2nd Timothy are the current teaching focus.
-For details, please call 830-1868 or go to www.stansburyparkbc.com.
+Please join us each Sunday morning at 10 a.m. for Worship Services and Bible Study at the Stansbury Park Clubhouse (next to the SP Swimming Pool).
+For details, please call us at 830-1868 or go to www.stansburyparkbc.com.

 First Lutheran Church

 First Lutheran Church at 349 N. Seventh St. would like to invite you to hear of God’s grace and the love of Christ who died to forgive you of your sins and attain salvation on your behalf every Sunday morning at 10 a.m.

 We invite you to worship and serve Jesus with us.
 Our clothing closet and food pantry is open from noon to 3 p.m. every Tuesday to Thursday at 411 E. Utah Ave.
 Programs for kids, teens, women and men are also available every week.
 Sunday services are in the Stansbury High School café at 10 a.m. and at our Tooele building at 9 a.m., 11 a.m. and 1:30 p.m.
 Come join us.
 Find out more by calling 843-7430 or visiting www.NLOT.org.